zachstultz/komga-cover-extractor/README.md

 3. Read usage below and enjoy!

 ## Goals
-1. Transform script into a general-manga-manager with many features that includes cover extraction, but is not exclusive to it.
+1. Transform script into media manager with many features that includes cover extraction, but is not exclusive to it.
 2. Rewrite and cleanup cover-extraction code.
 3. Modularize volume keyword regexes across the script.
 4. Better documentation.